 Euthanasia is a difficult subject and decision, but this process allows you to say goodbye to your pet(s) in a peaceful manner while preserving their dignity and quality of life to the very end.

-Just as annual physical exams are recommended for humans, they are recommended for our pets as well.
+Just as annual physical exams are recommended for humans, they are recommended pets as well.
 If your pet is older or has medical problems, he or she may need even more frequent examinations.
 A year is a long time in a pets life.
 Assuming our pets will live to their early teens, receiving a yearly exam means they will only have about thirteen exams in a lifetime.

 * Basic Ophthalmic Procedures